David Robertson (baseball): Philadelphia Phillies (2022)

-New York Mets
+New York Mets (2023)

-On December 9, 2022, Robertson signed a one-year contract with the New York Mets.
+On December 9, 2022, Robertson signed a one-year, $10 million contract with the New York Mets.
+On May 12, 2023, he recorded the 1,000th strikeout of his MLB career, becoming just the 14th relief pitcher to do so.
+In 40 games for the Mets, Robertson went 4–2 with a 2.05 ERA and 48 strikeouts across 44 innings pitched.

+Miami Marlins (2023)

+On July 28, 2023, the Mets traded Robertson to the Miami Marlins in exchange for prospects Ronald Hernández and Marco Vargas.
+In 22 games for Miami, Robertson went 2–4 and struggled to a 5.06 ERA with 30 strikeouts across 211⁄3 innings pitched.
+He became a free agent following the season.

+Texas Rangers (2024)

+On January 26, 2024, Robertson signed a one-year contract with the Texas Rangers including a mutual option for the 2025 season.
+In 68 games for Texas, he went 3–4 and posted a 3.00 ERA with 99 strikeouts across 72 innings pitched.
+On November 2, he declined his share of the mutual option and became a free agent.

+Philadelphia Phillies (2025)

+On July 21, 2025, Robertson signed a one-year, $16 million contract with the Philadelphia Phillies.

 International career

 Robertson played for the champion United States national baseball team at the 2017 World Baseball Classic, getting the final outs against Puerto Rico in the gold medal game.
-Robertson and Robinson Cano are the only Yankees to win both a World Series and a World Baseball Classic.

 In May 2021, Robertson was named to the roster of the national team for qualifying for baseball at the 2020 Summer Olympics.
 After the team qualified, he was named to the Olympics roster on July 2.
 The team went on to win silver, falling to Japan in the gold-medal game.

 Pitching style

 With an overhand delivery, Robertson throws a four-seam fastball typically at 92–93 mph.
 Robertson's main off-speed pitch is a curveball in the low 80s.
 Infrequently, he throws a circle changeup to left-handed hitters in the mid-high 80s.
 Although Robertson's fastball speed is not unusually high, his long stride toward home plate during his delivery appears to "add" 2 mph to his fastball by shortening the ball's time in flight.
 His fastball also has a "natural cut" to it, making it appear as if he is throwing a cut fastball.

 Robertson has always had a high walk rate (about one every two to three innings over his career), but this is mitigated by an outstanding strikeout rate; Robertson has averaged at least one strikeout per inning in every year of his career so far.
 His high strikeout rate has proved useful in critical late-inning situations — in 2011, Robertson struck out 14 of the 19 hitters he faced with the bases loaded and allowed only one hit.
 His ability to get out of jams has earned him the nickname "Houdini".